dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 **Grid Size**: To ensure proper alignment of all EasyEDA parts, it is advisable to set in 10, 20, 100.

-**Grid** (and background) colour can be set directly by entering the hexadecimal value of the colour you want or by clicking on a colour in the palette that opens when you click in the colour value box:
+**Grid** (and background) colour can be set directly by entering the hexadecimal value of the colour you want or by clicking on a colour in the palette that opens when you click on the colour value box:

 ![](images/047_Schematic_CanvasBackground.png)

 ### Snap

-**Snap**: Yes or No. The default hotkey is G. Press this key toggles switching snap to grid on and off.
+**Snap**: Yes or No. The default hotkey is G. Pressing this key toggles switching snap to grid on and off.

 **Snap Size**: To ensure proper alignment of all EasyEDA parts, it is advisable to set in 10, 20, 100 but any valid number can work, such as 0.1, 1, 5.